Skip to main content

 How is Pain and Suffering Calculated in Michigan?

-There is no set formula for calculating pain and suffering, but your lawyer can help you calculate a fair amount based on how injured you are, how long you are injured, and how much of an impact your injuries have had on your life.
+There is no set formula for calculating pain and suffering, but your Michigan personal injury attorney can help you calculate a fair settlement amount based on how injured you are, how long you are injured, and how much of an impact your injuries have had on your life.

 How Do I Prove Pain and Suffering?